This article covers legal principles, processes, and human rights concerns in extradition and asylum practices globally.

 Introduction

-It is quite possible for a person to escape to another State after committing a crime in his own State.
+A person can escape to another State after committing a crime in his own State.
 Such cases have started occurring more frequently with the result of the development of air traffic.
-A question arises as to whether fugitive shall be tried in the country where he has fled away or in the State where the crime has been committed.
+A question arises as to whether the fugitive shall be tried in the country where he has fled away or in the State where the crime has been committed.

 Thus, in those cases where the tradition of granting asylum is not followed, it is known as extradition.
 Thus, the surrender of a person is against the established and traditional practice of the States which started since the last quarter of the eighteenth century.